 1. Cook big portions

-The simplest tip first: In future, cook bigger portions!
+The simplest tip first: start cooking bigger portions!
 Having sweet potato curry on Sunday?
-Make two or three extra servings that way you already have tomorrow’s lunch – without any additional effort.
+Make two or three extra servings; that way you already have tomorrow’s lunch – without any additional effort.

 Additionally, cook your sides like quinoa or pasta ahead of time.
 You can store any leftovers in the fridge and use them the next day in a salad, for instance.